 What to look for when buying a shotgun mic

 Mics with a balanced XLR outputs signals will give you better noise and interference immunity.
 Remember, too, that if you have a stereo mini-jack input on your camcorder, you’ll need to get an XLR camcorder adapter that will allow you to use professional quality microphones.

-Shure offers two end-address shotgun condenser microphones.
+Shure offers these options of shotgun microphones.

 Offers a choice or interchangeable long, medium and short capsules.
 Hand-tuned and assembled in the US, offers natural off-axis rejection without coloration.